top of page

 Q: Are people who are LGBTQIA+ automatically mentally ill due to them being LGBTQIA+?

-.
-However due to stigma, bullying, harassment, and/or lack of support face on the basis of sexuality and/or gender identity/expression, people who are LGBTQIA+ tend to experience behavioral health challenges at high rates than their cisgender, straight counter parts.
+Not all people in the LGBTQIA+ community deal with behavioral health challenges.
+However due to stigma, bullying, harassment, and/or lack of support from family and friends, and other obstacles they face on a daily basis, they do tend to experience behavioral health challenges at higher rate than their cisgender, straight counterparts.

 Q: Do you offer trainings on inclusivity and sensitivity towards LGBTQIA+ people?